Ohio State University, Department of Art

 and other rapid prototyping systems including the laser

-working in the field, development of concept, aesthetics
+of artists working in the field, development of concept,

-and the techniques and processes used in creating virtual
+aesthetics and the techniques and processes used in

-For this semesters course we will be using MAYA
+For this semesters course we will be using Cinema

-Adobe Illustrator for creating splines and Adobe Photoshop
+normal maps and Adobe Illustrator for creating splines

 The primary goal of this course will be for you to understand

-tool of ideation, workflow production and for testing and
+a tool of ideation, workflow production and for testing

-visualizing conceptually driven works of art and invention.
+and visualizing conceptually driven works of art and

-of your 3D forms and to learn about artists who are creating
+prototyping of your 3D forms and to learn about artists

-and pushing the boundaries of how to utilize 3D software
+who are creating and pushing the boundaries of how to

 Final 3D designs may be printed out on ink jet printers